Cargill/splinter-docs/releases/0.4/index.md

 # Splinter v0.4 Release

 Splinter v0.4 is a major new release.
 Here's a summary of the new and noteworthy features in this release.
-For detailed changes related to the v0.4 release see the [Splinter release notes](https://github.com/Cargill/splinter/blob/master/RELEASE_NOTES.md).
+For detailed changes related to the v0.4 release, see the [Splinter release notes](https://github.com/Cargill/splinter/blob/master/RELEASE_NOTES.md).